MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-preferences.md

 Specify a tag name and its value.

-- The GROUP tag, tags the device with the specified value.
+- The GROUP tag marks the device with the specified value.
 The tag is reflected in the portal under the device page and can be used for filtering and grouping devices.

 <br>